 Both wholesalers and florists want to be the first with unusual or improved varieties.
 If you have the space, consider a larger product mix.
 A wide variety of cuts allows you to service a greater percentage of the needs of your customers.
 Consistently test new crops.
 The ability to provide the floral wholesaler or retailer with unusual material will make you invaluable!
 Most wholesalers or retailers will pay for samples of a new variety.
-In the same vein, be aware of changes in consumer style and color preferences.
-Comb the pages of greenhouse, floral, and horticultural science publications to get the skinny on what's hot.
-Look for the best cultivars of a particular species you want to grow.
-New varieties may offer higher yields and better pathogen resistance.
-Be cautious when "copycatting."
-If a species is particularly popular/profitable this season, chances are good that it will be available in mass quantity the following year.
+In the same vein, be aware of comparatively little work has been done on the economics of field production of cuts (many sources have developed budgets for outdoor production of vegetables - these can be valuable references).
+The categories of overhead and variable costs are roughly similar to those incurred in greenhouse production, but there are some important differences.